ethereum-optimism/specs/specs/protocol/stage-1.md

    In general, the threshold and number of owners MUST be configured such that an upgrade or other safety-critical action can NOT be performed without the cooperation of the Security Council.

-1. **The Guardian Safe:** This Safe controls any code paths which impact on the users ability to exit the system.
+1. **The Guardian Safe:** This Safe controls any code paths which impact a users ability to exit the system.
 It is extended with the
    [Deputy Guardian Module](./safe-extensions.md#deputy-guardian-module).